 Stock Graphics, icons, fonts, photos, music & Scripts

-You don't have to be a professional designer to have a professional looking site.
-Below you'll find some great resources to bring your website to life—pro-quality graphics, stock photography, scripts, and more.
+Every once in a while, you may need some stock photography, icons, fonts, or even music.
+The good news is, you don't have to be a professional designer to have a professional looking site.
+Below you'll find some great resources to bring your business to life with pro-quality graphics, stock photography, scripts, and more.

 Additional Tools & Resources

-- Screenfly: Stick a URL into Screenfly, a completely free service, and then choose a mobile, tablet, or other device from the menu, and you'll get a preview of your site on the selected device.
-This is huge for designers who want to build responsive layouts that function across multiple devices.
+Screenfly Stick a URL into Screenfly, a completely free service, and then choose a mobile, tablet, or other device from the menu, and you'll get a preview of what your business website looks like on the selected device.
+This is huge for DIY business owners who want to build responsive layouts that function across multiple devices.

-- Browsershots.org: A decent cross-browser, cross-platform testing tool.
+Browsershots.org A decent cross-browser, cross-platform testing tool for your small business.

 Alright, let's leave things here.
 I hope you found this article to be of tremendous value.
-There's lots here for you to go on, and lots of extra options for you to consider.
-If you have anything you’d like to add, any questions, etc., the comments are wide open below.
-Or, catch me at firstname.lastname@example.org.
+There's lots here for you to go on, and lots of extra options for you to consider as you continue working on your business ventures.

 Hey there, I’m Geoff!
 Business, marketing, and the web can seem like a tangled, confusing mess, right?
 Well if you wanna get clear, straight info on all this stuff (no gimmicks or hypey nonsense)...then you're definitely in the right spot!
 Start here (free!)